 6. Waivers are issued to cooperating, licensed professionals for use by the recipient and only transferable under the following specific guidelines:

 - Teachers not able to use a waiver issued to them should surrender it to their building principal.

 - If the waiver has not expired, the principal may transfer the waiver to another licensed employee in that school district by completing Section III of the Tuition Waiver Form.

 - The waiver holder must bring the completed Tuition Waiver Form to School of Education Student Services or the University Service Center when they wish to pay their tuition bill.

-7. Only certified district employees, that is, teachers and administrators, who have been admitted to the university as graduate students, may use tuition waivers.
+7. Only licensed district employees, that is, teachers and administrators, who have been admitted to the university as graduate students, may use tuition waivers.
 The waivers apply only to graduate-level course work.
 Tuition waivers may not be used for doctoral level programs.